[Post Updated August 7, 2018]

 Genny: Short for the generator which supplies power.
 Usually on a truck.

-Locations: Short for Locations Manager.
+Locations: Short for Locations Managers.
 See more here.

-Lockdown: Term for standing around making sure people don’t walk onto set during takes.
+Lockdown: Term for standing around making sure people don’t walk onto the set during takes

-Martini Shot: The last shot of the day.
+Martini Shot: Aka “Martini” – Term for the last shot of the day.

 Pass Van: Short for Passenger Van.
 These vans drive people where they need to go.